ojegit/OO_Harkkatyo/README.md

 - lutemons' stats information does not fit completely into left/right layout in battle view

 ### Not done:
+- combat graphics (animations need to be used for full points; lighter version with recycle view has already been implemented)
+- restore perished lutemons
 - save/load statistics
 - collect more statistics
 - print graphs of statistics